Cancer

 • Undertake population level education to raise awareness of prevention, symptoms, risk factors, and the importance of early presentation.

-• Cancer CPD delivered to health professionals.
+• Cancer Continuing Professional Development (CPD) delivered to health professionals.

 • Gather robust data on long term conditions which are co-morbidities of cancer.

-• Address findings of National Cancer Patient Experience surveys and Quality of Life Surveys
+• Address findings of National Cancer Patient Experience surveys and Quality of Life Surveys.

 Lincolnshire JSNA People